 Good work!
-You’ve created a report that shows Contacts & Accounts, where the contacts are related to opportunities that are Closed Won.
-This kind of report will help the team identify contacts to invite to a “solar celebration” for customers who are taking a bite out of their energy bills.
-If you add another subfilter on Opportunity Amount or Close Date, you can learn more about how big the deal was or when it closed.
+You’ve created a report that shows Contacts & Accounts, where the Contacts are related to Opportunities that are Closed Won.
+This kind of report could be used to identify Contacts you might want to invite to a local event for customers.
+If you add an additional subfilter on Opportunity Amount or Close Date, you can learn more about how big the deal was or when it closed.

 Use Filter Logic